 This is your beer commercial now

 Happily.
-There is nothing that says, “I am chafing my thighs and throwing back Nathan’s without a care in the world” like these lawn chairs, which your family has made you drag into the car from a day at the lake/beach/sidewalk for years, and which you will now force you quar pod/vaxxed circle to drag in as well.
+There is nothing that says, “I am chafing my thighs and throwing back Nathan’s without a care in the world” like a solid ass lawn chair, which your family has made you drag into the car from a day at the lake/beach/sidewalk for years, and which you will now force you quar pod/vaxxed circle to drag in as well.

 Hold my drink

 There’s nothing more S T R E S S than having an outdoor space with plenty of chairs, but no surfaces.
-It’s borderline culty, which we’re kind of into on the one hand, but at the end of the ten-thousand hour day we favor a charming wicker coffee table that can weather the seasons, and hold our coffee (and other gorgeous coffee accouterments).
-If you can swing a little more space and want something higher, go for this Eucalyptus Catania folding table.
+It’s borderline culty, which we’re kind of into on the one hand, but at the end of the ten-thousand hour day we favor a charming side table that can weather the seasons, and hold our coffee (and other gorgeous coffee accouterments).

 Evolve thine terracotta tastes